alexbluo/jsfbla21/README.md

 - Heroku (deployment)
 - Puppeteer (web scraping)

-## Conventions:

-The file architecture is similar to MVC, with views/templates replaced by pages, which are really just entry-point React components.

-CSS properties are arranged in the following order: position => display => box => color => text => misc.

 ## Future Plans

 Below is a list of features and technologies which are on track to be implemented, in order of precedence: